by

 What Are People Pursuing?

 David writes, "You will show me the path of life; in Your presence is fullness of joy; at Your right hand are pleasures forevermore" (Psalm 16:11).
 It is interesting to compare our joy with God's continual joy and simultaneously think of what destroys joy for us.
 As long as we are human, joy diminishes and eventually ends.
 We realize this even as we experience it.
-I have owned several new automobiles.
+For example, I have owned several new automobiles.
 Each time I took a new one home, I received it with joy as if I had a new toy.
-But in each case I eventually acquired the same attitude toward the new car as I formerly had toward the old one.
+But in each case, I eventually acquired the same attitude toward the new car as I once had toward the old one.
 The joy was gone, and the car was again nothing more than a tool to convey me from one place to another.

 No matter how secure the sources of our joy seem, we know joy does not last long.
-We may die; a mate or a friend who brings us joy may die; good health ceases; comforts vanish; social tragedies and natural disasters destroy loved things, properties depreciate and wear out; and our senses become dull so that we cannot see, hear, taste, feel or smell as we once did (II Samuel 19:31-35).
+We may die; a mate or a friend who brings us joy may die; good health ceases; comforts vanish; social tragedies and natural disasters destroy loved things, properties depreciate and wear out; and our senses become dull so that we cannot see, hear, taste, feel, or smell as we once did (II Samuel 19:31-35).

 Joy Defined

 Webster's New World Dictionary defines joy as synonymous with "happy," "glad," and "cheerful."
-A thesaurus relates it to "exultation," "rapture," "satisfaction" and "pleasure."
+A thesaurus relates it to "exultation," "rapture," "satisfaction," and "pleasure."
 Webster's specifically defines it as "a very glad feeling; happiness; great pleasure; delight."
 It also refers to the source or cause of delight.

 These definitions only define the expression of the wonderful emotion.
 They fail to consider the causes of joy, the circumstances in which it is expressed or its longevity.
 In these areas, the Bible presents a much more complex virtue than these definitions indicate.